 efficiency of a machine

-In thermodynamics and the theory of machines, the ratio of the useful work derived from a machine to the energy put into it.
+In thermodynamics and the theory of machines, the efficiency of a machine is the ratio of the useful work derived from a machine to the energy put into it.
 The mechanical efficiency of a machine is always less than 100%, some energy being lost as heat in friction.
 When the machine is a heat engine, the theoretical thermal efficiency can be found from the second law of thermodynamics but actual values are often rather lower.
 A typical gasoline engine may have a thermal efficiency of only 25%, a steam engine 10%.
 For very simple machines, efficiency can be defined as mechanical advantage divided by velocity ratio.

 Related category CLASSICAL MECHANICS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact